 THE FOREIGN SERVICE GROUP

-RSVP: Please confirm your attendance and menu choice by noon on Tuesday, October 4.
+RSVP: Please confirm your attendance and menu choices by noon on Tuesday, April 4.

 Lunch begins at noon.
 Members $24, guests accompanied by members $30.
-No new reservations after 12 noon on Tuesday, October 4.
+No new reservations after 12 noon on Tuesday, April 4.
 No-shows or cancellations after this date will be billed for their lunch.
-AFSA and DACOR members may attend one luncheon, except for the December luncheon, at the member price.
+AFSA and DACOR members are welcome to attend one luncheon per year, except for the December luncheon, at the member price.

 Driving directions to Mimi’s Café are attached.

 Checks made out to TFSG and mailed in advance is our preferred payment method (P.O.
 Box 50246, Austin, TX 78763-0246).
-Please include your menu choice.
-Please also include a phone number or email address so we can confirm your reservation.
+Please include your menu choices, your name, and a phone number or email address so we can confirm your reservation.
 All reservations are confirmed, so if you do not get a confirmation, please contact us.

 Memberships are $30 per person for three years or $12 per person per year.
 The three-year membership price for those who live more than 50 miles from Austin or are over 90 years of age is $20 for one person and a spouse/partner living at the same address.
 Memberships make excellent gifts for people who have spent years overseas and their family members.